ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r1p0, r1p1 and r1p2 of the CPU.
 It is still open.

+-  ``ERRATA_V1_2743233``: This applies erratum 2743233 workaround to Neoverse-V1
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0, r1p1, and r1p2 of the CPU.
+It is still open.

 -  ``ERRATA_V1_2779461``: This applies erratum 2779461 workaround to Neoverse-V1
    CPU.
 This needs to be enabled for revisions r0p0, r1p0, r1p1, r1p2 of the CPU.
 It is still open.